 Food Service Information

+The Free & Reduced Application is on our website along with the myschoolbucks link.
 To access the Food Service website for the Honeoye Central School District, do as follows:

 - Click District Offices,